Covariance Estimation from Compressive Data Partitions using a Projected Gradient-based Algorithm: Simulations and Results

 The underlying signal is recovered with the estimated eigenvectors using the method described in \cite{fowler2009compressive}.
 In particular, given the matrix $\mathbf{W}_m \in \mathbb{R}^{l\times m}$ containing $m$ recovered eigenvectors, the signal is estimated as

 where $\dagger$ is the Moore-Penrose inverse.
-Using this approach, the image is reconstructed and the performance is compared against SpeCA and CPPCA algorithms.
-Figure \ref{fig:reconsp} shows the results for pavia centre image using the PSNR as quality measurement.
+Using this approach, the image is reconstructed, and the performance is compared against SpeCA and CPPCA algorithms.
+Figure \ref{fig:reconsp} shows the results for the Pavia centre image using the PSNR as a quality measurement.

-It can be seen that using the estimator given in \eqref{eq:res11}, the proposed method outperforms both state-of-art counterparts.
-Specially CPPCA which exhibits a large dispersion on the performance.
-Note that, SpeCA results are similar to those obtained when Gaussian matrices are used, but using binary matrices the proposed method outperforms by up to 5 dB.
+It can be seen that using the estimator given in \eqref{eq:res11}, the proposed method outperforms both state-of-art counterparts, specially CPPCA, which exhibits a large dispersion on the performance.
+Note that, SpeCA results are similar to those obtained when Gaussian matrices are used, but the proposed method outperforms by up to 5 dB using binary matrices.